| | Danish Audio ConnecT CT1 Audio

 channel balance, frequency response, and channel separation with the

 outputs of a 20kOhm stereo CT1 feeding unity-gain buffers.
-This setup

 simulates the loading an attenuator might see in real life.
 The CT1 was